NWChemEx/.github/docs/source/community/pull_requests.rst

    - Documentation usually not needed for bug fixes.
    - Need tests to ensure bug doesn't appear again.
    - New documentation usually doesn't need new tests.
-   - Snippets added to documentation do need tested.
+   - Snippets added to documentation do need to be tested.
    - Performance updates may require updating documentation if it affects behavior and/or use cases, *e.g.*, the method's scope may have expanded.